iainctduncan/papers/source/background.rst

-With their built-in musical abstractions, DSL's are attractive to the composer-programmer, but on the other hand, the tools-programmer is significantly more constrained than when working in a general purpose programming language.
+With their built-in musical abstractions, DSL's are attractive to the composer-programmer, but on the other hand, the tools-programmer is significantly more constrained than when working in a general-purpose programming language.
-This can be frustrating for experienced programmers coming from general purpose languages, who may wonder where their function calls and looping constructs went and how they can express the algorithms with which they are familiar in the unusual abstractions provided by the language.
+This can be frustrating for experienced programmers coming from general-purpose languages, who may wonder where their function calls and looping constructs went and how they can express the algorithms with which they are familiar in the unusual abstractions provided by the language.
 For example, in Csound one can program a form of recursion, but one of the techniques